 How the scam works:

 The person will tell you that they got an inheritance in a foreign bank and they need help getting the funds out.
-You will be asked for help and – as a reward – you will get 20 or 30% of the total inheritance.
+You'll be asked for help and as a reward you will get 20 or 30% of the total inheritance.
 You will be provided with an attorney’s number or somebody who will apparently take care of the whole process in that foreign country (usually Netherlands or England) and you are supposed to call him, to arrange the details.

-To start the process, the lawyer will need a few fees, which victims usually pay, knowing that they will get a good chunk of the inheritance later on.
-Needless to say, it never happens.
+To start the process, the lawyer will need a few fees, which victims usually pay knowing that they will get a good chunk of the inheritance later on.
+Of course, it never happens.

-Watch the video below to see a new twist in the Inheritance Scam, as reported in the news.
+Watch the video below to see a new twist in the Inheritance Scam, exposed in the news.

 Inheritance Scam in the News Video

 Never fall for a request for help in getting money out of a foreign country.
 The scammers know that a large proportion of the people they contract through e-mail or Facebook messages are not knowledgeable enough to recognize that this is just a scam.

 Make your friends and family aware of this scam by sharing it, using the buttons above.